Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Chronic Condition Support Groups

-Diabetes Support- OSF Saint Anthony offers diabetes education and support groups
+- Diabetes: OSF Saint Anthony diabetes education and support; American Diabetes Association (diabetes.org)

 Legal & Financial Assistance for Seniors